okteto/delete-namespace/README.md

-# GitHub Actions for Okteto Cloud
+# GitHub Actions for Okteto

-## Automate your development workflows using Github Actions and Okteto Cloud
+## Automate your development workflows using Github Actions and Okteto
-GitHub Actions gives you the flexibility to build an automated software development workflows.
-With GitHub Actions for Okteto Cloud you can create workflows to build, deploy and update your applications in [Okteto Cloud](https://cloud.okteto.com).
+GitHub Actions gives you the flexibility to build automated software development workflows.
+With GitHub Actions for Okteto you can create workflows to build, deploy and update your applications in [Okteto](https://okteto.com).

-Get started today with a [free Okteto Cloud account](https://cloud.okteto.com)!
+Try Okteto for free for 30 days, no credit card required.
+[Start your 30-day trial now](https://www.okteto.com/free-trial/)!

-## Github Action for Deleting a Namespace in Okteto Cloud
+## Github Action for Deleting a Namespace in Okteto

-You can use this action to delete a namespace in Okteto Cloud as part of your automated development workflow.
+You can use this action to delete a namespace in Okteto as part of your automated development workflow.

 ## Inputs

 ### `namespace`

 **Required**  The name of the Okteto namespace to delete.

-> Remember that the namespace name must have your github ID as a suffix.

 ## Example usage